strimzi/strimzi.github.io/_posts/2023-10-02-kafka-consumer-client-essentials.md

 **Avoiding data loss or duplication**

-As mentioned, we use `earliest` as our offset reset policy to avoid the potential for data loss by sticking with the `latest` default.
+As mentioned, we use `earliest` as our offset reset policy instead of the `latest` default so that a new consumer retrieves all available messages from the beginning of the log.

 We also disable the default Kafka capability to commit offsets automatically.
-The Kafka auto-commit mechanism is convenient but introduces a risk of data loss and duplication.
+The Kafka auto-commit mechanism is convenient but introduces a risk of skipping data and duplication.
 To disable the auto-commit mechanism, we set `ENABLE_AUTO_COMMIT_CONFIG` to `false`.
 Instead, we use a combination of the `commitAsync` and `commitSync` APIs to manage offset commits within the application.